-Tourism English is język angielski dla turystyki.
-English is the language of the tourism industry.
+Tourism English is the language of the tourism industry.
 It is the language of international communication.
 It is essential for tourism.
 Tourism English introduces vocabulary and skills.
 They are important.
 It details how to work in tourist information offices.
 It includes providing directions.
 Understanding guidebooks.
 Conducting guided tours.
 Detailing an itinerary.
 It is designed to interest non-natives.
 Especially those seeking work in the tourism industry.

-If you enjoy traveling, it is a good idea to visit a tourist information centre.
+If you enjoy travelling, it is a good idea to visit a tourist information centre.
 They can tell you what is on offer.
 They can thus:

 - providing information about the attractions etc